 - Airlines and frequent flyer programs to use to reduce costs (second guide) – airline- and frequent flyer-imposed fees

-In this guide, we explain why flying out of Hong Kong is cheaper than Singapore, why Kiwi travellers pay less than Aussies, and how to be savvy in reducing the cost of your trip using a few simple tricks.
+In this guide, we explain why flying out of Amsterdam is cheaper than London, why Kiwi travellers pay less than Aussies, and how to be savvy in reducing the cost of your trip using a few simple tricks.

 What are the differences between taxes, fees and fuel surcharges?

 You can break these costs into two categories: